approvals/ApprovalTests.Net/docs/ApprovalTests/explanations/mdsource/MainConcepts.source.md

 **Note:** This is a simplified version of what ApprovalTests does.
 You can see a [full picture here](MainConceptsComplete.svg)

 ## Writers
+### What it does?
 [Writers](https://github.com/approvals/ApprovalTests.Net/blob/master/src/ApprovalTests/Core/IApprovalWriter.cs) are responsible for writing the `.received.` file to the disk.
 They also determine the extension for both `.received.` and `.approved.` files.

-The text writer is most commonly used.
-But there also exist binary writers for things such as images and pdf files.
-It is rare to have to create one of these and most of the time they are chosen by an underlying `Verify()` function.
+### How it does it?
+Eventually, all Verify methods call:
+snippet: complete_verify_call

+Most of the time this is hidden in an underlying a Verify call.

+### General usage
+The vast majority of the time you will not interact directly with the Writers.

+### Why would you customize it
+If you want it to approve something that wrote to a new type of a binary file, you would create a custom Writer.
+If you simply wanted to format text this is usually done as a step before calling:
+snippet: verify_with_extension

 ## Namers
+### What it does?
-[Namers](https://github.com/approvals/ApprovalTests.Net/blob/master/src/ApprovalTests/Core/IApprovalNamer.cs) are responsible for figuring out what the file should be called and where it is located.
+[Namers](https://github.com/approvals/ApprovalTests.Net/blob/master/src/ApprovalTests/Core/IApprovalNamer.cs) are responsible for figuring out what the `.approved.` and `.received.` files should be called and where they are located.

+### How it does it?
-They primarily do this by inspecting a stack trace to detect your test framework's attributes.
+This is primarily done by inspecting a stack trace to detect your test framework's attributes.
+It chooses the name as such `{ClassName}.{MethodName}.{AdditionalInformation(optional)}.approved.{Extension}`

+### General usage
+The vast majority of the time you will not interact directly with the Namers.

+### Why would you customize it
 The only reason you will want to create a Namer on your own is to support a new testing framework.

 ## Reporters